i3arnon/i3arnon.github.io/_drafts/idisposable-trumps-apm.md

 }
 ```

-Keep in mind that this pattern is only appropriate in **extreme cases** where exception rate has been shown to be too high (hence the `Unsafe` prefix).
+Keep in mind that this pattern is only appropriate in **extreme cases** where the exception rate has been shown to be too high (hence the `Unsafe` prefix).

 # In Summary